Xmatography/hachimi-ID-meta/readme.md

 # Contributing
 If you run a translation repo for Hachimi, create a PR or an issue to request its addition.
 All sufficiently differing repositories are accepted.
+Updates to the contributors list for each repo are also welcomed.